(Last Update: 11/30/2024)

 Valerian Root

-Valerian root is an herbal supplement recognized for its soothing properties, which can enhance sleep quality in individuals with Sleep Apnea.
-Through enhancing relaxation and decreasing the time required to fall asleep, valerian root can indirectly help manage sleep apnea symptoms.
+Valerian root is an herbal supplement recognized for its soothing properties.
+These properties can enhance sleep quality in individuals with Sleep Apnea by enhancing relaxation and decreasing the time required to fall asleep.
+Valerian root can indirectly help manage sleep apnea symptoms.

 Magnesium Supplements